CYBAVO/ios_wallet_sdk_sample/docs/NFT.md

 - How to get contract address?
 You can find it on blockchain explorer.
-Take CryptoKitties for example, you can find its contract address on Etherscan,
+Take CryptoKitties for example, you can find its contract address on Etherscan
   ![img](images/sdk_guideline/nft_etherscan_1.png)

 ## NFT Wallet List